DucAnh1712/Final-ML/README.md

 ## 9\.
 Step 8: The Hourly Data Experiment

-The brief asks: *"with hourly data... can you do better?"*.
 We re-ran the *entire* MLOps pipeline using the **Hourly Data**.
 This dataset is much larger (24x) and contains more high-frequency noise.

 ### 9.1.
 The Hourly Benchmark (A Different Story)